wp-plugins/wp-classified/README.txt

 Changes in 1.1.0 - May 12/2008

-- update Delete ads function to admin interface.
+- update delete/modify ads function .
-- Added Move ads function to admin interface.
+- added Move ads function to admin interface.
-- update edit function for ads to admin interface
-- Fixed some issue which are posted to me.
+- fixed some issue which are posted to me.
 - using Permalinks.
 Example to update .htaccess Rewrite Rules.